Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: I would like to know ah how to eradicate it.

-A: Well, it depends on if its a sty or is it a wart.
+A: Well, it depends on if its a stye or is it a wart.

 Q: Pterygium.